European builders gloomy on U.S. outlook

 Chief Executive Heimo Scheuch said the Austrian group would post a full-year net profit after two years of losses and saw solid demand ahead for housing markets in key markets such as Germany, France and Belgium.

-It posted earnings before interest, tax, depreciation and amortisation (EBITDA) up over 10 percent to 111.6 million euros.
+It posted earnings before interest, tax, depreciation and amortization (EBITDA) up over 10 percent to 111.6 million euros.

 However Hans Peter Haselsteiner, Chief Executive of Austrian peer Strabag AG (STBGn.F), was quoted saying in a newspaper interview he had become cautious about the long-term outlook and had erred by being too optimistic about Russia when his group first went public.